uwla/vue-data-table/README.md

     columnKeys: ['name', 'email', 'registered_at']
 },

-// which will take the default values and map the array into this [
+// which will take the default column and map the array into this [
     {
         key: 'name',